danthecompanyman/Operating-Systems-HW/OS_HW/README.md

 Homework 2
 ----------
-Support for four systems calls and three interrupts should be implemented in SOS.java.
+Support for four systems calls and three interrupts should be implemented in SOS.java:

 * System Calls
   * systemCallCoreDump: Perform a core dump and end the current process.